An Unusual Christmas

 “You could have added, please!”
 Laddie said.
 He ambled over to the bookcase, pawed the Bible off, picked it up in his mouth and dropped it in Jack’s lap.

 Muffins jumped aside to avoid getting smushed by the heavy book.
-She hissed at Laddie and turned back to Jack.
+She growled at Laddie and turned back to Jack.
 “What does Numbers, chapter 22 say?”

 “Check the index,” Laddie suggested.